The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 Typical Applications

-Spectacle blinds are common in industries that require frequent pipeline isolation and visual verification.
+Spectacle blinds are common where frequent isolation and unambiguous visual status are required.

 | Industry | Typical Service Conditions |